UpHunt Team

 Key Takeaways:

-- Freelancer.com offers the broadest reach but highest competition
+- Freelancer.com offers the broadest reach but the highest competition and lowest average realized rates